-The strength of women's rugby league has been on an upwards rise over many years.
+The strength of women's rugby league has been on an upwards trajectory over many years.

 From the NRL's 'Women In League' Round, launched back in 2006, to the success of Jillaroos' teams over the past two decades.

-In 2018, we enter a new era for women in league, with highlights including:
+In 2018, the NRL entered a new era for women in league, with highlights including:

-A Premiership competition, played throughout the NRL Finals, with a double-header Grand Final, alongside the men's Grand Final.
+- A women's NRL Premiership, played throughout the men's NRL Finals, with a double-header Grand Final, alongside the men's Grand Final.

-We had the first-ever stand-alone State of Origin match (formerly known as the Interstate Challenge) between New South Wales and Queensland, with NSW securing the win over QLD with a 16-10 win.
+- A stand-alone State of Origin match (formerly known as the Interstate Challenge) between New South Wales and Queensland, played during the NRL's representative weekend in mid-June.

-State League competitions, with Grand Finals to be played as double-headers prior to Women In League Round matches.
+- State League competitions, with Grand Finals played as double-headers prior to Women In League Round matches.

-A National Championship Carnival and Talent ID, congregated the best state talent on a national stage and provided a sequential pathway for female players to progress to the elite level.
+- A National Championship Carnival and Talent ID, congregating the best state talent on a national stage and providing a sequential pathway for female players to progress to the elite level.

-The Harvey Norman Jillaroos playing international matches in the Pacific and New Zealand.
+- The Harvey Norman Jillaroos competing in international matches in the Pacific and New Zealand.